Springfield, Mayor and Council

 Council Meetings

 Council meetings are held within Council Chambers, 100 Springfield Centre Drive.
-Generally, Council meets every 1st (6:30 p.m.), 3rd (1:00 p.m.) and 4th (6:30 p.m.)
-Tuesday of the month.
-The 4th Tuesday of the month is generally reserved for planning matters.
+Generally, Council meetings are held every 1st and 3rd Tuesday at 6:00 p.m.
+Committee of the Whole meetings are generally held every 2nd Tuesday at 1:00 p.m.
+The 4th Thursday of the month is generally reserved for planning matters at 6:00 p.m.
 If you would like to attend a meeting as a delegation you are required to register with the administration office.
 Delegations will be arranged at the discretion of the municipality.

 Council Delegations